Limantara/edwinlimantara.github.io/_posts/2018-3-8-kickstarter-dataset.md

 # tl;dr

-So a conclusion I can draw from exploring the Kaggle dataset here is that the being in a popular category doesn't automatically make a project more successful.
+So a conclusion I can draw from exploring the Kaggle dataset here is that being in a popular category doesn't automatically make a project more successful.

 Though it is still not very clear what makes a project successful, but we found that the successful projects tend to raise less money than its unsuccessful counterpart.
 And this is universally true for all categories.